The calls to work more collaboratively for conservation are becoming louder. For wildlife’s sake it’s time to roll up our sleeves and get to work.

 There’s little point raising the plight of curlews without better informing wider non-conservation minded communities on the various methods to save it.
 A paper out March 2018 on *wildlife management in the UK includes the line “presence of professional control officers can enable volunteers to engage confidently with management projects without being required to kill”.

-For me, this is a green light for various ‘curlew collaboratives’ to push on, especially when there’s no blood on the hands of those not wishing to engage with the grittier elements of conservation.
+This division of conservation, without judgements of each other, enables ‘curlew collaboratives’ to push on, especially when there’s no blood on the hands of those not wishing to engage with the grittier elements of conservation.
 We cannot sit on our hands any longer.
-Too much has been loved, listened or written, via poem or research, for us to abandon this bird and for it to become a merely a badge on a lapel.
+Too much has been loved, listened or written, via poem or research, for us to abandon this bird and for it to become a merely a badge or a subject of more research.

-That is because, underlying all this, it is more than a poster bird for our lost connections with bucolic countryside, but a massive wake up call to reconcile our differences to rediscover how to come together to work on braver conservation.
+Because, underlying all this, it is more than a poster bird for our lost connections with rose-tinted countryside, it is a wake up call to reconcile our differences in rediscovering how better to work together in conservation.
+(Revised June 2018)